 NOTE: **Goserelin acetate or leuprolide acetate is given if patient is or becomes postmenopausal.

 Blood and tissue samples are collected for biomarker studies.

 After completion of study treatment, patients are followed up every 6 months for 2 years and then yearly thereafter for 10 years.

 - Patients must have a histologically confirmed diagnosis of invasive breast carcinoma with positive estrogen (ER)- and/or progesterone-receptor (PR) status, and negative human epidermal growth factor receptor (HER)2, for whom standard adjuvant endocrine therapy is planned

 - ER and PR positivity must be assessed according to American Society of Clinical Oncology (ASCO)/College of American Pathologists (CAP) guidelines as either ER or PR ≥ 1% positive nuclear staining

-- Patients must not have inflammatory breast cancer and must not have metastatic breast cancer (stage IV disease); patients with multifocal, multicentric, and synchronous bilateral breast cancers are allowed
+- Patients must not have metastatic breast cancer (stage IV disease); patients with multifocal, multicentric, and synchronous bilateral, and primary inflammatory breast cancers are allowed

 - Multifocal disease is defined as more than one invasive cancer < 2 cm from the largest lesion within the same breast quadrant